What is a Spaghetti Diagram?

-A spaghetti diagram is a visual representation using a continuous flow line tracing the path of an item or activity through a process.
-The continuous flow line enables process teams to identify redundancies in the work flow and opportunities to expedite process flow.
+A spaghetti diagram is defined as a visual representation using a continuous flow line tracing the path of an item or activity through a process.
+As a process analysis tool, the continuous flow line enables process teams to identify redundancies in the work flow and opportunities to expedite process flow.

 The diagram in the figure below reflects a study done by a health department administrative office.
 The intent of the study was to identify ways to shorten the walking time from one activity to another for frequently performed tasks.

-Collaboration of the staff most affected by the current workplace design was a secondary benefit of creating the spaghetti diagram.
+Improving staff collaboration was a secondary benefit of creating the spaghetti diagram.
 The health department quality improvement coordinator facilitated a brainstorming session to identify areas of congestion and wasted movement among the office personnel.
 Focusing on a common goal brought the team closer together while highlighting the purpose for placement of some work areas.
+The spaghetti diagram helped the team see how they might rearrange work areas for optimum efficiency.